- Soft tissue sarcomas are cancerous tumours that form in places like fat, muscle and blood vessels

 - They might not show any symptoms at first, but with time you may notice a lump which gets more painful as it grows

 - Soft tissue sarcomas can be diagnosed using a range of scans, X rays and biopsies

 - Surgery is the most common treatment, and chemotherapy and radiotherapy are sometimes used in combination with this.

 Sarcoma is the medical name for a cancerous tumour.

 Soft tissue is the medical name for the parts of your body – other than bone – that connect, support or surround other parts.
 It includes fat, muscle, blood vessels, nerves, tendons, ligaments, cartilage, deep skin tissues and the tissue around your joints.

-But as they grow you’ll often feel a lump – which might be painless at first but starts to hurt as it pushes against nearby nerves and muscles.
+But as they grow you’ll often feel a lump, which might be painless at first but starts to hurt as it pushes against nearby nerves and muscles.

 Biopsies are used to take cells from lumps so they can be studied under a microscope for signs of cancer.

 You can find out more about all of these techniques in our Getting diagnosed section.

 Radiotherapy and chemotherapy are also sometimes used to kill cancer cells.
-And you might have a combination of these – with radiotherapy or chemotherapy used before or after surgery.
+And you might have a combination of radiotherapy or chemotherapy before or after surgery.